Start a Project

 Earlier, view files were copied into the resources directory and directly modified to customize the UI by overriding package views locally.

-After publishing, developers edited the copied files to customize the storefront or admin panel layout, behavior, and appearance as needed, without modifying the original package code.
+After publishing, developers edited and copied files to customize storefront and admin panel layouts without changing package code.

 Drawbacks